jfmeadow/dualingTrees-pkg/README.md

 The package consists of 2 main functions that must be run in series, as well as a few internal ancillary functions.
 The typical workflow might look like this:

+*(Note: the example code will create a png into your current working directory)*

 ```
 library(dualingTrees)